Effective Date: June 11, 2020

 1.0 Policy Purpose

-The purpose of the MBL COVID-19 Workplace Safety Policy is to ensure all activity including work, research, and training that is authorized to occur on campus is done so as safely as possible.
+The purpose of the MBL Workplace Health and Safety Policy is to ensure all activity including work, research, and training that is authorized to occur on campus is done so as safely as possible.

 2.0 To Whom the Policy Applies

 This policy applies to all full or part-time employees, students, visiting faculty and researchers, interns, and visitors, approved to be on campus.
 Where the policy refers to “staff,” “employees,” or “individuals” it encompasses all individuals who are approved to be on campus.
 “Campus” means all MBL-owned facilities and grounds, and other locations where MBL functions, programs, and activities are conducted.